 If the gas contains water steam, dry dust collectors get clogged and eventually shut down due to the build-up of the pollutant particles.

-Wet air scrubbers are able to overcome all of the downfalls of the traditional dry dust collectors as they do not create the environment in which a combustion might occur; wet air scrubbers can handle high temperatures of inlet gas stream.
+Wet air scrubbers can overcome all of the downfalls of the traditional dry dust collectors as they do not create the environment in which combustion might occur; wet air scrubbers can handle the high temperatures of the inlet gas stream.
 However, most wet air scrubbers do suffer from clogging due to the sludge that is created after the sugar dust mixes with water.
-This mixture is extremely sticky and causes build up inside the chamber and stops the scrubbing process.
-Scroiler™, on the other hand, is able to process sugar dust without being clogged due to the high speeds of microturbulence vortices that are used to scrub the inlet gas.
-Tests show that Scroiler™ is able to handle 250 g. of sugar per 1 liter of water without any issues.
+This mixture is extremely sticky and causes build-up inside the chamber and stops the scrubbing process.
+Scroiler™, on the other hand, can process sugar dust without being clogged due to the high speeds of microturbulence vortices that are used to scrub the inlet gas.
+Tests show that Scroiler™ can handle 250 g. of sugar per 1 liter of water without any issues.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech